0

 Lucky Chip

-Lucky Chip are one of the longstanding members of the London burger community.
-Ben Denner launched Lucky Chip back in 2011 and his obsession with burger perfection led him to visit 70 bakeries before finding the perfect bun.
-The aged beef patty he uses has incredible flavour.
+Lucky Chip are another one of the longstanding members of the London burger community that have kept their quality extremely high.
+Ben Denner launched Lucky Chip back in 2011 and his obsession with burger perfection originally led him to visit 70 bakeries before finding the perfect bun.
+The aged beef patty he uses has incredible flavour and if you happen to be heading to the seaside to Folkestone, the restaurant there is also well worth checking out.

 Meatliquor